A Continuous Energy Ising Machine Leveraging Difference-of-Convex Programming: Introduction

-The most widely used technique for solving Ising models is simulated annealing (SA)~\cite{kirkpatrick1983,isakov2015,goto2018boltzmann,bunyk2014}, a method inspired by the principles of quantum annealing~\cite{kadow1998,giues2002,das2008}.
+The most widely used technique for solving Ising models is simulated annealing (SA)~\cite{kirkpatrick1983,isakov2015,goto2018boltzmann,bunyk2014}, a method inspired by quantum annealing~\cite{kadow1998,giues2002,das2008}.
 SA uses Monte Carlo sampling guided by the Boltzmann distribution to search for the ground state.
-However, it relies on heuristic cooling schedules to explore the energy landscape and does not come with any mathematical guarantees.
-Moreover, the need for gradual temperature reduction can result in slow convergence~\cite{Yavorsky2019}, making SA less suited for solving large-scale problems.
+However, it relies on a heuristic cooling schedule to explore the energy landscape and does not come with any mathematical guarantees.
+Moreover, a gradual temperature reduction is used, which can result in slow convergence~\cite{Yavorsky2019}, making SA less suited for solving large-scale problems.
 Variants such as noisy mean field annealing (NMFA)~\cite{King2018,Veszeli2021} and mean field annealing from a random state (MARS)~\cite{Yavorsky2019} aim to speed up convergence.
 However, they are typically prone to approximation errors and sensitive to hyperparameter settings.
-State-of-the-art techniques based on Hamiltonian dynamics, such as Simulated Bifurcation Machine (SBM)~\cite{goto2019,goto2021,kanao2022,wang2023,puri2017} and its ballistic variant (bSB)~\cite{goto2021}, offer parallelism but remain sensitive to parameter tuning and cooling schedules.
+State-of-the-art techniques based on Hamiltonian dynamics, such as Simulated Bifurcation Machine (SBM)~\cite{puri2017,goto2019,goto2021,kanao2022,wang2023} and its ballistic variant (bSB)~\cite{goto2021}, offer parallelism but remain sensitive to parameter tuning and cooling schedules.
 On the other hand, Coherent Ising Machines (CIMs)~\cite{inagaki2016,tiunov2019,honjo2021}, which leverage optical hardware, suffer from issues like noise, decoherence, and the need for complex, precisely controlled hardware~\cite{yamamoto2017,pramanik2023}.
-More recently, neural network-based approaches have shown promise~\cite{zhang2018rbm,niazi2024,jiang2024}; however, they face inherent challenges, including the need for careful hyperparameter tuning and the difficulty in scaling to the vast configuration of large problems~\cite{jiang2024}.
+More recently, neural network-based approaches have shown promise~\cite{zhang2018rbm,niazi2024,jiang2024}.
+However, they face inherent challenges, including limited scalability and the need for careful hyperparameter tuning~\cite{jiang2024}.
 Thus, there is a need to develop Ising solvers that can deliver both high-speed performance and reliable solution quality, particularly for ultra-large-scale problems.